 The rate of council tax you pay depends on which valuation band your home is placed in.
 The banding of domestic properties is set by the Valuation Office, and is based on the open market value as at 1 April 1991.
 If you think your home is in the wrong band you have six months from the date you become liable in which to appeal.
-You can find out more about when you can challenge your band and what you need to do at gov.uk/challenge-council-tax-band.
+You can find out more about when you can challenge your band and what you need to do online.
 If you challenge your band, you must continue to pay at your current band until your appeal is decided.

-You can contact the VOA at gov.uk/contact-voa.
+You can contact the VOA.
 If you are unable to use the online service you can also contact the VOA on 03000 501 501.